ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

     frame_node_ = parent_node->createChildSceneNode();

-Here we create a node to store the pose of the Imu’s header frame relative to the RViz fixed frame.
+Here we create a node to store the pose of the Imu's header frame relative to the RViz fixed frame.

 .. code-block:: C++